diegomoore/cv/README.md

 **Key Clients:** ![](assets/key-clients/precedent.svg "Key Clients")

 <details open>
 <summary>

-#### Reccomendation:
+<h4>>Reccomendation:</h4>
 </summary>

-> Diego is great to work with, he brings attention to detail and insights into his work from the experience has from working on so many projects.
+<blockquote>Diego is great to work with, he brings attention to detail and insights into his work from the experience has from working on so many projects.
 He is keen to bring people together and work as a team to deliver... <br><br>

-> I find Diego is hard-working and very keen.
+I find Diego is hard-working and very keen.
 I can recommend him as he is great to work with. <br>

->
-> **Hardip Bhamra** — Managing Director (UK), Precedent
+<strong>Hardip Bhamra</strong> — Managing Director (UK), Precedent</blockquote>
 </details>

 ### Director of Technology ![zemoga](assets/logos/zemoga.svg "Zemoga logo")